Neil Spiller: Holy gasoline

-Prose Style
+Prose style

 The prose associated with Spiller's Vessels project is as referential as his drawings but a smaller proportion of it is published.
 In a lecture delivered at the Southern California Institute of Architecture (SCI-Arc) in 2008, he read frequently from his writings on the Island of Vessels.
-In the below passage, Spiller alludes to Freytag-Loringhoven's sculpture God, the Vorticist movement and Jacob Epstein's Rock Drill (1916):'The Professor stood before us in a quiet and considered way.
+In the below passage, Spiller alludes to Freytag-Loringhoven's sculpture God, the Vorticist movement and Jacob Epstein's Rock Drill (1916):The Professor stood before us in a quiet and considered way.
 He spoke of extraordinary things.
 He motioned behind him to what looked like a robotic lynching hanging from a strange, otherworldly bower.
 He told us the sad story of Baroness and Pinky—the mutt-swine, the shittenhound.
 He lived nearly a hundred Hogmanays ago in the city of collapsing towers.
 The Baroness blew holy gasoline and even at one point lived next to his non-retinal swiftness.
 She was known to light her tail with a taillight and smelled and put her tits into tomato cans and wrote of her cast iron lover.

-'He bayed us forward, asking us to be careful.
+He bade us forward, asking us to be careful.
 Birds called in the hedgerows, it was such a fine day.
-We got closer to the Baroness, we admired her cathedral, her feather, her porcupine spine eyelashes and her circle of woman and marvelled at the U-bend of God.
+We got closer to the Baroness, we admired her cathedral, her feather, her porcupine spine eyelashes and her circle of woman, and marvelled at the U-bend of God.

-'Then with a far off gaze, the Professor spoke of the Glass of two halves: one full of chocolate and cemeteries and the other with the cracked and cacked bride.
+Then with a far off gaze, the Professor spoke of the Glass of two halves: one full of chocolate and cemeteries and the other with the cracked and cacked bride.
 He told us of masculine vibration and the baleful bachelors.
-He gathered himself up to his average height and, with all the theatricality he could muster, he said "ladies, gentlemen, actuators and surveillance paraphernalia, including geostats, for your predilection I give to you a vertiginous Vorticist Rock Drill, driven to teetering ecstasy by the Baroness's glandular gasoline and her weapons of mass distraction"'.Spiller has mentioned his predilection for 'purple prose' in his both his academic and creative writing, likely in response to Surrealist prose.
-Many of the titles of his works bare resemblance to the long titles of many Surreal art pieces, for example, The Baroness's Filaments Caressing the Bulb of the Wheelbarrow with Expanding Bread Under the Disapproving Composite Eye of a Wasp (2008).
+He gathered himself up to his average height and, with all the theatricality he could muster, he said 'ladies, gentlemen, actuators and surveillance paraphernalia, including geostats, for your predilection I give to you a vertiginous Vorticist Rock Drill, driven to teetering ecstasy by the Baroness's glandular gasoline and her weapons of mass distraction'.Spiller has mentioned his predilection for 'purple prose' in his both his academic and creative writing, likely in response to Surrealist prose.
+Many of the titles of his works bare resemblance to the long titles of many Surreal art pieces, for example The Baroness's Filaments Caressing the Bulb of the Wheelbarrow with Expanding Bread Under the Disapproving Composite Eye of a Wasp (2008).